alastairreid/RelatedWork/_papers/morrisett:wcsss:1999.md

 safe and so the focus is on distinguishing pointers from non-pointers and distinguishing the size and type of what each pointer points to.
-This paper is one of the later papers in a series on typed assembly language and also related to the Cyclone language: a type/memory-safe C substitute.
+This paper is one of the later papers in a series on typed assembly language and also related to the [Cyclone language]: a type/memory-safe C substitute.

 To demonstrate that their type system is expressive enough, they describe 'Popcorn' - a small C-like language that they can compile to TALx86.
 Compared with C, some major differences are that Popcorn